Percolation on an infinitely generated group: Open problems

-\begin{problem} Is the expected size of the graph $M(\la)$ of \Tr{thmAsync} finite or infinite?
-If finite, is it a continuous/analytic function of $\la$? \end{problem} We conjecture it is finite.
-In fact, we see no reason why it should be significantly larger than the expected size of $G(\la)$.

 We conclude with some rather general problems for percolation on groups.
-A well-known conjecture of Benjamini \& Schramm \cite{BeSchrPer} states that every Cayley graph of a group which is not virtually $\z$ satisfies $p_c<1$.
-A proof by Duminil-Copin et al.\ \cite{DCGRSY} appeared while these lines were being written.
+A well-known conjecture of Benjamini \& Schramm \cite{BeSchrPer} states that every Cayley graph of a group which is not virtually $\z$ satisfies $p_{\mathrm c}<1$.
+A proof by Duminil-Copin, Goswami, Raoufi, Severo, and Yadin \cite{DCGRSY} appeared while these lines were being written.
 In a similar spirit, we ask

-\begin{problem} Does every countable group admit a generating measure $\mu$ with $\la_c(\mu) < \infty$? \end{problem} Here $\mu$ and $\la_c$ are as introduced in \Sr{secintromu}.
+\begin{problem} Does every countable group admit a generating measure $\mu$ with $\la_{\mathrm c}(\mu) < \infty$? \end{problem} Here $\mu$ and $\la_{\mathrm c}$ are as introduced in \Sr{secintromu}.
 Note that we do not have to make an exception for groups that are virtually $\z$ this time, because, as shown by known results on long range percolation (see \Sr{secintromu}), $\z$ does admit such a $\mu$.
 Thus \Prb{probperc} is only open for groups having no infinite finitely generated subgroup.